-These revised draft ITS amend the Annex of the Implementing Regulation to take into account changes in the ECAI population.
-This is, via the consistency requirement in Article 111(1)(n) of Solvency II, in line with the second subparagraph of Article 136(1) CRR, which states that revised draft implementing technical standards shall be submitted where necessary.
+Specifically, this draft ITS revises the Annex of the ECAI Allocation Regulation to take into account changes to the ECAI population.
+This revision complies with the consistency requirement under Article 111(1)(n) of the Solvency II Directive by being aligned to the revision of the CRR Mapping Regulation, made in accordance with the second subparagraph of Article 136(1) of the CRR.